--files

 .
 The group COMPUTED

 is not available on purpose, since a user-defined algorithm to produce test data can have bugs on itself.
-Thus, one should provide expected input and output values in order to check whether the application is able to correctly compute the output value based on the received input value.0
+Thus, one should provide expected input and output values in order to check whether the application is able to correctly compute the output value based on the received input value.

 .
-Example: .concordiarc
+Example:

 ) by adding the property randomMaxStringSize

 .
-Example:FILLED
+Example:

-(empty) is considered as an invalid value;SET
+(empty) is considered as an invalid value;When the property value is declared:

-is defined, data type
+is defined,

 as double